West Virginia COVID-19 cases rise to 2,552

 As of the evening of June 21, 23 patients were hospitalized, 3 were in the ICU, and 1,681 had fully recovered from the virus in West Virginia.

-All of that data and more can be found in a slideshow here, updated twice daily.
+All of that data and more can be found in a slideshow

 Medical providers and laboratories electronically report positive test results to DHHR.
-Once the DHHR has them, they then submit the official numbers to the CDC and update their state website.
+Once the DHHR has them, they then submit the official numbers to the CDC and update their

 These are the confirmed and probable cases in West Virginia, broken down by county, as of 10 a.m. on June 22: